The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Introduction

 \section{Introduction}

+\emph{Conway's Angel Problem} is a classical two player game played between an \emph{Angel} of speed $k$ and a \emph{Devil} of strength $q$ (first appearing in~\cite{berlekampwinningways}*{Section 19}).
+In this game, an angel is located at the origin of the graph $G=\Z\boxtimes\Z$.
+In every turn the Angel player may reposition the angel to any unblocked vertex at distance $k$ or less from its current location.
+The Devil player then deletes from the graph $q$ vertices, unoccupied by the angel.
+The Devil player wins if the angel is contained in a finite set; while the Angel player wins if the angel may continue to occupy new vertices indefinitely.
+If the graph distance is taken with respect to the remainder graph, the problem is known as the $k$-King problem \cite{kutz2004angel}.
+In both cases, a Devil of strength $q=1$ is able to win against an Angel of speed $1$ (see e.g. Kutz \cite{kutz2004angel}) while losing to an Angel of speed $2$ (see Kloster \cite{kloster2007solution}).

-The $(G,\str)$-\emph{Firefighter Problem} is a single real parameter solitaire combinatorial game played on a graph $G$.
-In this game, introduced by Hartnell~\cite{hartnell1995firefighter}, given a finite starting set of \emph{burning} vertices $\BB_0\subset V$, at every turn $t\in\{1,2,\dots\}$, the \emph{firefighter} player chooses an arbitrary collection of at most $\floor{t\str} - \floor{(t-1)\str}$ non-burning vertices and deletes them from the graph.
+The $(G,\str)$-\emph{Firefighter Problem}, introduced by Hartnell~\cite{hartnell1995firefighter}, is a single real parameter solitaire combinatorial game played on a graph $G$, obtained by considering the $k$-king problem played by the Devil against a non-deterministic angel.
+Namely, the Devil is tasked with deleting a deterministic sequence of vertices, in order to win against all possible angel strategies at once.
+Formally, the game could be described as follows.
+Given a finite starting set of \emph{burning} vertices $B_0\subset V$ (representing initial positions of the Angel), at every turn $t\in\{1,2,\dots\}$, the so called \emph{Firefighter} player chooses an arbitrary collection of at most $\floor{t\str} - \floor{(t-1)\str}$ non-burning vertices and deletes them from the graph.
 Then, neighbours of burning vertices in the remainder graph become burning.
-If no new burning vertices are generated, we say that the fire is \emph{contained}.
-The firefighter player \emph{wins} $(G,\str)$ if they are able to contain any any finite initial burning set.
+If no new burning vertices are generated, we say that the \emph{fire} is \emph{contained}.
+The Firefighter player \emph{wins} $(G,\str)$ if able to contain any finite initial burning set.
 We denote

-Since winning is monotone in $\str$ this set always forms an infinite open or closed ray.